 Earlier this year, I wrote a post about how to know if you are ready to run a marathon.

 Not long after the post went up, I was talking to another runner in my running club.
-It surprised her that I hadn’t included any specifics, for example, how many miles a week she should be running before she started marathon training.
+It surprised her that I hadn’t included any specific metrics in the post.
+For example, how many miles a week she should be running before she started marathon training.

 This was intentional.